soverenio/docs/docs/architecture/infrastructure-fit.md

 !!! danger "Must-haves for Soveren to work are Kubernetes and HTTP/JSON"

-    At present, the Soveren Sensor only works in Kubernetes and monitors only HTTP traffic with JSON payloads (setting the correct `content-type` is crucial).
+    At present, Soveren DIM Sensor only works in Kubernetes and monitors only HTTP traffic with JSON payloads (setting the correct `content-type` is crucial).
 These are necessities for Soveren to run and start providing insights.

 1. We exclusively analyze HTTP traffic.